Glossary of Lung Cancer Terms

 A term used to refer to cancerous cells or tumors.
 Malignant cells are abnormal and grow uncontrollably.
 They may invade and destroy other parts of the body.

-Both of these tests let the doctor look at and take samples of the structures in the area between the lungs (this area is called the mediastinum).
+Both of these tests let the surgeon look at and take samples of lymph nodes in the area between the lungs (this area is called the mediastinum).

 Proteins made in a laboratory that can attach to tumor cells and tell the cell what to do.
 There are many types of monoclonal antibodies, each made to find one substance.
 They can be used alone or they can destroy the cell by carrying toxins to the tumor.